Salvador Dali - Cranes mous et harpe cranienne

 Salvador Dali Cranes mous et harpe cranienne 1935

 Michler and Lopsinger catalogue the etching as #56.
 Field does not include the etching in the current catalogue.
 However, there are indications that it will be included in the revised catalogue.
 Michler and Lopsinger indicate only a few impressions are known.
 Most of these are unsigned and auction catalogues indicate that some of these were printed after 1935.
-Thus, there is a need to show that this is an authentic work by Dali (see below).
+Thus, there is a need to show whether this is an authentic work by Dali (see below).

 Click on this link for additional background information on Salvador Dali.